abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 >
 > There's actually a third way called **"Mediator Design Pattern"** which is used for communication between sibling components through a shared service (usually for components that are not directly related in the component tree -- parent-child relationship).
 This pattern helps manage complex interactions by centralizing communication in a mediator service, promoting loose coupling between components.

+- The square bracket and parentheses notation also makes it very obvious about the flow of data.
+Any time you see the square bracket notation, you can be assured that it is data flowing from the component into the HTML.
+Any time you see the parentheses notation, you are guaranteed that it refers to an event and flows from a user action to the component.

 ![data binding](./img/databinding2.PNG)
 ![data binding](./img/databinding.PNG)